SeanGenge/readme_generator/_README.md

 ## Usage
-Nothing
+Git clone this repo then run the install instructions on the root folder

 ## License
-This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license
+This project is licensed under the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0) license

 ## Contributing
-Nothing
+Create a new branch, make your changes and request for a pull request once complete

 ## Tests